HitlerGandhi/ImageColourizationUsingGAN/README.md

 ### 5. Utility Functions

 #####  5.1 ShowSamples
+This function is takes in Validation data, put the 'L' channel in the generator to generate \*a and \*b channel and then recombine then to generate fake_image and finally plot the grayscale image i.e the input, fake_image and real_image.
 ```python
 def ShowSamples(generator, val_data, folder, epoch= -1, SAVE = True):
     data = next(iter(val_data))